BLing88/recipe-developer/README.md

 This app was written in Typescript and React, with a full GraphQL [AWS Lambda][aws lambda] serverless backend using [Apollo server][apollo-server] and an [AWS DynamoDB][dynamodb] database, and login and authentication handled with [Auth0][auth0].
 I deployed the front end with [Vercel] (formerly Zeit) and back end with [Serverless][serverless].
 Integration and unit tests are written in [Jest][jest].

+I first wrote the large majority of this project with plain Javascript rather than Typescript, but then I decided to convert the whole project to Typescript.
+The only parts that have not been converted are the Jest unit and integration tests.

 ## Concept

 I like to cook and often find myself modifying recipes or creating my own recipes, so I made an app to help me do that.